 A HAPPY PLACE FOR HEALING

-For disadvantaged or disabled youth being able to experience the free movement of horses and humans in a holistic, peaceful setting is empowering.
-The calming interaction with the horse affects other areas of their lives, making the students self-aware, present and hopeful for the future.
+For disadvantaged or disabled youth being able to experience the free movement of riding a horse in a holistic, peaceful setting is empowering.
+The calming interaction with the horse affects other areas of their lives, helping the students to be self-aware, present and hopeful for the future.

 Want to Volunteer?